 ---

-Lesvia (left) and Greysi (right) using a stencil to create designs on their alfombra.
+Lesvia (left) and Greysi (right) using a stencil to create designs on their alfombra.---

-The finished product - gorgeous!
+The finished product - gorgeous!---

 On Viernes Santo ("Holy Friday"), Shom and I went into town to San Lucas to see the same sort of festivities (alfombras and a procession), except that it turned out to be an incredibly magnified version of what we had experienced the night before in Pampojilá.
 In San Lucas, the carpets were wider, longer, and much more lavish.
 Families such as our friends the Julajuj's (Dr. Kate's host family) spent days in preparation, dying sawdust and collecting flowers in order to create a block-long alfombra (below) that was unbelieveable.
 Since it was such a big production, we got to help a little, which was lots of fun!
 Another difference, besides the sheer size and magnificence of the alfombras and the staggering number of people, is a tradition they have in San Lucas of hanging Maximón (a local Mayan demigod) from the church bell tower to symbolize Judas, the apostle who hung himself just after he betrayed Jesus by handing him over to the authorities to be crucified.